BlinkID/blinkid-android/README.md

 Available getters are:

 ##### `boolean isValid()`
 Returns `true` if scan result is valid, i.e. if all required elements were scanned with good confidence and can be used.
 If `false` is returned that indicates that some crucial data fields are missing.
 You should ask user to try scanning again.
 If you keep getting `false` (i.e. invalid data) for certain payslip, please report that as a bug to <support@microblink.com>.
 Please include problematic payslips.

 ##### `boolean isEmpty()`
 Returns `true` if scan result is empty, i.e. nothing was scanned.
 All getters should return `null` for empty result.

 ##### `String getPrimaryId()`
 Returns the primary indentifier.
-Where is more than one component, they are separated with space.
+If there is more than one component, they are separated with space.

 ##### `String getSecondaryId()`
 Returns the secondary identifier.
-Where is more than one component, they are separated with space.
+If there is more than one component, they are separated with space.

 ##### `String getIssuer()`
 Returns three-letter code which indicate the issuing State.
 Three-letter codes are based on Aplha-3 codes for entities specified in ISO 3166-1, with extensions for certain States.

 ##### `String getDateOfBirth()`
 Returns holder's date of birth in format YYMMDD.

 ##### `String getDocumentNumber()`
 Returns document number.
 Document number contains up to 9 characters.

 ##### `String getNationality()`
 Returns nationality of the holder represented by a three-letter code.
-Three-letter codes are based on Aplha-3 codes for entities specified in ISO 3166-1, with extensions for certain States.
+Three-letter codes are based on Alpha-3 codes for entities specified in ISO 3166-1, with extensions for certain States.

 ##### `String getSex()`
-    Returns sex of the hodler.
-Sex is pecified by use of the single initial, capital letter F for female, M for male or `<` for unspecified.
+Returns sex of the card holder.
+Sex is specified by use of the single initial, capital letter F for female, M for male or `<` for unspecified.

 ##### `String getDocumentCode()`
 Returns document code.
 Document code contains two characters.
 For MRTD the first character shall be `A`, `C` or `I`.
 The second character shall be discretion of the issuing State or organization except that V shall not be used, and `C` shall not be used after `A` except in the crew member certificate.
-On machine-readable passports(MRP) first character shall be `P` to designate an MRP.
+On machine-readable passports (MRP) first character shall be `P` to designate an MRP.
 One additional letter may be used, at the discretion of the issuing State or organization, to designate a particular MRP.
 If the second character position is not used for this purpose, it shall be filled by the filter character `<`.

 ##### `String getDateOfExpiry()`
 Returns date of expiry of the document in format YYMMDD.

 ##### `String getOpt1()`
 Returns first optional data.
 Returns `null` or empty string if not available.

 ##### `String getOpt2()`
 Returns second optional data.
 Returns `null` or empty string if not available.

 # <a name="translation"></a> Translation and localization